 O.C.G.A. § 51-4-2 identifies who may bring a lawsuit for the death of another in the following order:

 This Section also explains the distribution of any wrongful death award among the spouse and children, allocating at least one-third of the recovery to the spouse.
-While no amount of money will replace a family member, our experienced attorneys often help Gainesville families achieve some degree of closure by holding negligent parties accountable and recovering compensation to alleviate financial stressors.
+While no amount of money will replace a family member, our experienced wrongful death attorneys often help Gainesville families achieve some degree of closure by holding negligent parties accountable and recovering compensation to alleviate financial stressors.

 Compensation awards for wrongful death encompass special and general damages that the deceased person would have received for their negligence claims, under O.C.G.A. §§ 51-12-1 & 51-12-2.
 Restitution also includes the full value of the deceased’s life as designated by O.C.G.A. § 51-4-1.
 These code sections allow injured families to recover for both measurable and subjective harm suffered, such as: